 3D Classics Version

 To celebrate the release of the 3DSware service on June 6, 2011, 3D Classics Excitebike was available to all as a free download for thirty days.
 After the thirty days expired it became a paid download on the service.
-In this version the main new selling point is the 3D mode thanks to the capabilities of the 3DS, it differs from the 3D mode in most of the other games available for the console in that instead of just converting to 3D it also changes to a completely new camera angle in the 3D mode.
-Another feature in this version is the ability to save the game allowing you to keep a record of your lap times and save up to 32 of your own created tracks.
+In this version, the 3D differs from the 3D mode in most of the other games available for the console in that instead of just converting to 3D it also changes to a completely new camera angle.
+Another new feature in this version is the ability to save the game allowing lap records and custom track saves.

 The goal of Excitebike is to qualify for the championship race (the Excitebike).
-The goal is the same regardless of whether the player chooses to play alone or against computer controlled opponents.
 The time to qualify depends on what track the player is on, but is always displayed in the bottom left corner of the screen.
 That time is for third place, but the first place time is always displayed on the stadium of the stage.
 Regardless of which track the player is racing on, the first place time is always eight seconds less than the third place time.
-The game is controlled like many other traditional racing games.
 The D-Pad controls movement (as well as balance when the player is in mid-air) and the A and B buttons control acceleration.
 The B button provides a better boost than the A button, but raises the temperature bar.
 If that bar reaches full (or critical) level, then the player stops until it cools down.

 At the beginning of the game, the player has the option to select any track (one through five).
 Upon qualifying for the championship race, and then placing third place or higher in the championship race, the player moves onto the next track.
 So, if the player selects track three and fully completes it, then they move onto track four.